Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

-To have a fair comparison, we implement CR, SaR, and SaR* by coupling extra pages with each index node to store the information of CBRs (for SaR and SaR*) or core numbers (for CR).
-These extra pages are called the \emph{coupled nodes}.
-To evaluate the performance of the methods, we mainly use two metrics, namely, the page access cost and the query latency.
+To have a fair comparison, we implement CR, SaR, and SaR* by coupling extra pages with each index node to store the information of core numbers (for CR) or CBRs (for SaR and SaR*).
+These extra pages are called \emph{coupled nodes}.
+To compare the performance of different methods, we mainly use two metrics, namely, the page access cost and the query running time.
 The former includes the page accesses of index nodes, coupled nodes, and user data.
-On the other hand, the query latency measures the actual clock time to process a GSGQ, including the CPU time and the I/O time.
-In the experiments, no cache is used for GSGQ processing and the page access time is set as $2ms$.
-Each test ran the same 1,000 randomly generated GSGQs and we report the average performance.
+On the other hand, the query running time measures the actual clock time to process a GSGQ, including the CPU time and the I/O time.
+In the experiments, no cache is used for GSGQ processing and the page access time is set as $2$ ms per page access.
+Each test ran a set of 1,000 randomly generated GSGQs and we report the average performance.

-Three query types, namely, $GSGQ_{range}$, $GSGQ_{rkNN}$, and $GSGQ_{kNN}$, are tested.
-For a $GSGQ_{range}$, the range $r$ is defined as a square centered at the location of the query issuer.
-Therefore, in the following, we use the edge length to represent $r$, which is set at $0.002$ by default.
-For $GSGQ_{rkNN}$ and $GSGQ_{kNN}$, $k$ is selected from $20$ to $250$, which represents large-scale time-consuming queries for real-life social applications, e.g., the marketing example shown in Section~\ref{sec:intro}.
+Three types of queries, namely, $GSGQ_{range}$, $GSGQ_{rkNN}$, and $GSGQ_{kNN}$, are tested.
+For $GSGQ_{range}$, the range $r$ is defined as a square centered at the location of the query issuer.
+In the sequel, we use the edge length to represent $r$, which is set at $0.002$ for Gowalla and Dianping, and $0.05$ for Twitter-2010 by default.
+For $GSGQ_{rkNN}$ and $GSGQ_{kNN}$, $k$ is selected from $10$ to $250$, which represents large-scale time-consuming queries for real-life social applications, e.g., the marketing example shown in Section~\ref{sec:intro}.
 Finally, the minimum degree constraint $c$ is selected from $1$ to $5$.
 Table~\ref{tab:parameters} summarizes the major parameters and their values used in the experiments, where the average degree only counts connected nodes.